Cold pitching tips are hard to find as a new freelancer.

 Pro tip: I use self-hosted WordPress for this website with SiteGround, which allows me to create a free email address using my domain name.
 I couldn’t recommend them enough for their fast and effective service.

 One of the most useful cold pitching tips I can give you is to warm up a potential client before you pop through an introductory email.

-Whether this is connecting with the appropriate contact through LinkedIn or liking the company’s posts on Twitter, a smart idea is to get your name in their mind before you even reach out to them.
+Whether this is connecting with the appropriate contact through LinkedIn or liking the company’s posts on Twitter, it’s a smart idea to get your name in their head before you even reach out to them.

 Why?
 Well, as well as building awareness of yourself and your services ahead of time, you’re already developing a connection with the company that you can utilise and draw upon when the time comes to initiate conversation.

 Say it with me: I must follow up on my cold email.
 Say it with me again (with feeling): I MUST follow up on my cold email!

 Look, emails sometimes fall through the cracks.
 They get glossed over.
 Left unread.
 Forgotten about.